 What It Means to Be Highly Sensitive

-Over the last five years, there’s been an increase in public awareness of what it means to be a Highly Sensitive Person.
+Over the last decade years, there’s been an increase in public awareness of what it means to be a Highly Sensitive Person.
 Popular resources include:

 - Oprah (2013) — “Am I Too Sensitive?
 Highly Sensitive Person Quiz”